 About the Authors

 Jonathan E. Nuechterlein is a Washington, D.C.-based attorney with broad experience in government and the private sector.
-He is currently a partner and co-leader of the telecommunications practice at the international law firm of Sidley Austin.
-He has previously served as General Counsel of the Federal Trade Commission; as Deputy General Counsel of the Federal Communications Commission from 2000 to 2001 and as Assistant to the Solicitor General from 1996 to 2000.
+He is currently a partner and co-leader of the telecommunications practice as the international law firm of Sidley Austin.
+He has previously served as General Counsel of the Federal Trade Commission; as Deputy General Counsel of the Federal Communications Commission, and as Assistant to the Solicitor General at the U.S. Department of Justice.

 —The Honorable Michael K. Powell